mats-bergstrom/svg2scad/README.md

 | origin | svg | Keep svg origin and coordinate system un change into the output file. |
 | origin | scad | Replace y-values: y_scad = page_height - y_svg. "

+The `origin` setting is needed as SVG uses the upper-left corner of a page as origin with y-values increasing downwards and scad has y-values increasing "upwards" (when viewing from the positive z-axis).
+Using `origin:scad` replaces all y-values in paths to `page_height - original_y`.

 # Internals
 ## Overview